Skip to content

 • Temperature decrease with increasing altitude

-• Large differences between sunny and shaded slopes
+• Large differences between sun-facing and shaded slopes

-• Rainy and dry seasons vary by region
+• Rainy seasons and dry seasons vary by region

 Selva